noaione/yuusha-shoukan-ln/sources/v01/chapter4.md

 bright smile on her face and the pressure that had been weighing down on me immediately disappeared afterwards.

 [What do you think of that, Kaito-kun?
 My serious mode!
-Aren't I cool!?!]
+Aren't I cool?!]

 [.........]